twentytwoeastdigital/zoho/README.md

 ## Overview

-This package is an API wrapper for Zoho.
 This package provides tools for interacting the Zoho API.
-Currently it only supports Zoho Creator.
+Currently it supports Zoho Creator, Zoho Books and Zoho CRM.

 ## Features
 - Built-in Throttle Control